i2bc/SURFMAP/README.md

 SURFMAP is written in python (version 3.7), R (version 3.6) and bash.
 It relies on the MSMS software(1) and may optionally requires APBS (2) if the user wants to perform electrostatics calculations.

-All these requirements (including the APBS software) are fullfilled in a [pre-built docker image of SURFMAP](#Use-of-the-pre-built-docker-image-of-SURFMAP) that we recommend the user to use.
+All these requirements (including the APBS software) are fullfilled in a [pre-built docker image of SURFMAP](#Use-of-the-pre-built-docker-image-of-SURFMAP).

+**Please take note that we strongly advise to use the docker image, as the installation process is much smoother.**

 # Download